 - Combine mayo, curry powder, pickle juice, and mustard.

-- Add shredded chicken, diced pickles, and dried cranberries or grapes.
+- Add shredded chicken, diced pickles, grapes, and dried cranberries.
 Season with pepper.
 Stir until the chicken becomes slightly more shredded.

 - Serve on fresh bread with pickles and tomatoes, or add a scoop to the top of your salad.